wp-plugins/share-this/trunk/README.txt

 Contributors: alexkingorg
 Requires at least: 1.5
 Tested up to: 2.0.5
-Stable tag: 1.3
+Stable tag: 1.3.1

 Share This is a plugin that provides an unobtrusive way for your visitors to add your post to various social bookmarking sites, or send a link via e-mail to a friend.

 == Installation ==

 1. Download the plugin archive and expand it (you've likely already done this).
 2. Put the 'share-this' folder into your wp-content/plugins/ directory.
+Afterward, you should have a folder structure like this: wp-content/plugins/share-this/(a bunch of files).
 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for Share This.
 4. If you are using a version of WP prior to 2.1, upload the included prototype.js to your wp-includes/js/ directory